Ring of Stones: Treasure hunt

-No further action appears to have been taken by the police following the second expedition, but in July 1932 a farmer from Three Springs, Fred King, wrote to Constable Loxton informing him of a line of stones which were "placed in a straight line running east and West for about one mile at spaces about 150 yards apart pointing to a large Sandhill on the Coast and about Woodada Well on the East end about 3 miles from the sea."
+No further action appears to have been taken by the police following the second expedition, but in July 1932 a farmer from Three Springs, Fred King, wrote to Constable Loxton informing him of a line of stones which were "placed in a straight line running east and West for about one mile at spaces about 150 yd apart pointing to a large Sandhill on the Coast and about Woodada Well on the East end about 3 mi from the sea."
 King noted that, "at present these stones are hidden by thick scrub."
-Although King’s letter was mentioned in a report regarding the searches for the Vergulde Draaks treasure in The Mirror the following year, nothing eventuated and it was simply placed on file.
+Although King’s letter was mentioned in a report regarding the searches for the s treasure in The Mirror the following year, nothing eventuated and it was simply placed on file.

 In March 1933 Constable Loxton filed another report indicating a Mr Stokes, at that time ill in hospital, claimed he had been with Burt and Ogbourne when they found the Ring of Stones in 1875.
 There matters rested until a well-known author and bushman J. E. Hammond, a friend of Alfred Burt’s, decided that he would endeavour to find the Ring of Stones.
 It appears that some time in 1937 Hammond spent a fortnight searching, burning "several hundred acres of scrub" in the process, without success, before concluding that the Ring had been covered by drifting sand.

-Speculation about the treasure from the Vergulde Draak then re-intensified in March 1938 when it was reported that more old coins had been found by children from the Baramba Assisted School, in the same locality as the Edwards find.
+Speculation about the treasure from the ' then re-intensified in March 1938 when it was reported that more old coins had been found by children from the Baramba Assisted School, in the same locality as the Edwards find.
 However, this appears to have been a rehash of the Edwards find in 1931.
 Then, in December 1938, Jack Hayes and Gabriel Penney located a Ring of Stones, which they took to be Burt’s Ring of Stones.
 Their find was reported in The West Australian on 10 February 1939.